 Your authorisation allows the seller to update the payment amount before the seller collects the payment (to account for any changes to the purchase that you may agree with the seller, such as additional taxes, shipping or postage charges or discounts).
 We are not required to verify any changes at any time (including at the time the payment is transferred).
 We may transfer any amount on the basis of your authorisation and upon receiving instructions from the seller of the final payment amount.

 You can use a billing agreement to manage payments to the same recipient(s) on an ongoing automatic basis.
 When you enter into a billing agreement:

 - you authorise the named recipient(s) to collect payments from your account as the recipient determines (this could be for payments of amounts you owe the recipient for a purchase of goods or services under a separate contract that you have with the recipient); and

 - you instruct PayPal to pay the named recipient(s) (or other recipient(s) that the named recipient(s) direct(s)) when the named recipient(s) request(s) PayPal to make your payment.

-This makes the recipient a “trusted beneficiary” (the legal term for someone you tell us is a trusted recipient) of all your payments made under that billing agreement, so we will not normally ask you to authenticate (e.g. log in) or approve these payments when they are made.
+This makes the recipient a “trusted beneficiary” of all your payments made to recipient, so we will not normally ask you to login (with password, PIN or similar) to approve these subsequent payments when they are made.